 Spicy foods like garlic and onions can cause halitosis.
 That’s because they contain molecules called mercaptans, which is a type of sulfur compound.
-You don’t have to stop eating these foods, but it can help if you can brush your teeth afterwards.
-Be sure to brush your tongue since bad odors can hid there as well.
+You don’t have to stop eating these foods, but it can help if you can brush your teeth afterward.
+Be sure to brush your tongue since bad odors can hide there as well.

 High-protein foods like milk can also result in bad breath because they create an environment in which bacteria can grow.

 Sinus infections can be the cause of bad breath.
 If you breathe through your mouth because your sinuses are clogged, you can dry out your mouth.
 Also, the mucus in infected sinuses drips down the back of the throat.
 When it meets the air you exhale, the odor transfers to your breath.